 - Find places where you can get more information

-- Shape recommendations into actions and policies while logging the changes
+- Shape recommendations into actions and security policies while logging the changes

-By taking a phased approach that focuses on preventing the most damaging leaks and establishing better ways for users to exchange information securely, data loss prevention can be effective, practical, and successful.
+By taking a phased approach that focuses on preventing the most damaging leaks and establishing better ways for users to exchange sensitive data, data loss prevention can be effective, practical, and successful.

-An effective data loss prevention program should possess the following capabilities:
+An effective DLP strategy should possess the following capabilities:

-- Manage: Define data usage policies, establish an incident response capability to enable corrective actions that remediate violations and report data loss incidents.
+- Manage: Define data use policies, establish an incident response capability to enable corrective actions that remediate violations and report data loss incidents.
 Data loss prevention isn’t just a technology issue—it’s also a policy and policy management issue.
-Data usage policies should address issues such as how data access is determined and authenticated and how policies are enforced.
+Data use policies should address issues such as how data access is determined and authenticated and how policies are enforced.
 Management functions should also include data loss reporting capabilities and incident remediation workflow management.
-Train users on data usage policies.
+Train users on data use policies.

 - Discover: Define the classification of organizational sensitive data based on its sensitivity, criticality, and regulatory requirements, create an inventory of sensitive data based on classification, identify where sensitive data is stored, identify who has access to sensitive data, and manage data cleanup.
 This includes ensuring sensitive data at rest or stored on endpoints is included in the inventory or is relocated to a location that is managed and controlled.

 - Map: Map the flow of sensitive data from external sources as well as internally from system to system and to users.
 Maintain an inventory of all data egress points (a good starting point is to analyze your network diagram, and to review firewall and router rule sets).